 What Is Cardiac Arrest?

 Abrupt cardiac death refers to cardiac arrest.
 To stop or bring to a halt is what the term “arrest” signifies.
 When a person experiences cardiac arrest, their heart stops beating, which is a very serious medical condition.
-Cardiac arrest can result in incapacity or very instantaneous death.
+Cardiac arrest can result in incapacity or a very instantaneous death.

 Cardiac Arrest Symptoms: